| Using Movies to Transform

 a trusted friend to watch the movie with you and talk about

+your feelings afterwards.
 Immediately following the film: without

 interrupting your stream of consciousness, write about your